ory/kratos/docs/docs/cli/kratos-courier.md

 ### SEE ALSO

 - [kratos](kratos) -
-- [kratos courier watch](kratos-courier-watch) - Starts the ORY Kratos message courier
+- [kratos courier watch](kratos-courier-watch) - Starts the Ory Kratos message courier